Abhishek29192/bmi-next/applications/intouch-frontend/README.md

 - Create self-signed certificate
   `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem`

-- Move the cert.pem & kjey.pen in the folder `./development-certs`
+- Move the cert.pem & key.pem in the folder `./development-certs`

 - run `yarn workspace @bmi/intouch-frontend dev-https` from the monorepo root directory

 - visit [https://localhost:3000](https://localhost:3000)

+### Problems with self-signed certificate?

+If you are accessing the frontend on localhost, and you get an error on Chrome related to the https certificate try out [this solution](https://stackoverflow.com/questions/58802767/no-proceed-anyway-option-on-neterr-cert-invalid-in-chrome-on-macos/63539455#63539455).

 ## Workspaces